EE-Embedded-Systems/Gesture-Control-SmartHome/readme.md

-# Using nn to classify detected hand gesture
+# Using Deep Neural Network to classify detected hand gesture

 ## Dependancies